The Nucleation Syndicate Network

 Why can’t all deals syndicated?

 Early stage equity tends to be the most expensive equity, so founders naturally want to limit the amounts that they raise early on.
 As a result, some deals generate more investor interest than what the founders want to raise.
 These are “over-subscribed” deals and these never offer extra allocations for the purpose of syndication.
 In other instances, founders disclose very sensitive and confidential information and require that this be protected by Non-Disclosure Agreements (NDAs) that are signed by Nucleation Capital.
-For these ventures, they may not provide allocations for syndication because it is not feasible to obtain the level of NDA protection that they prefer.
-Sometimes the timing of a deal does not permit the formation of a syndicate or we do not have the bandwidth (such as a quarter end).
+These ventures may not allow syndication to better protect their confidential information.
+Sometimes, a round is closing too quickly to permit the formation of a syndicate or the Nucleation team does not have the bandwidth to sponsor the syndicate.

 What is carry?